isabella232/content-hub-adapter-filesystem/docs/README.md

-# The content-hub-adapter-filesystem Extension Manual
+# The content-hub-adapter-filesystem Plugin Manual

 ## Table of Contents